giggiox/luigicennini.it/content/en/projects/fork-telemetry.md

 This script first creates 101 images of the rectangle with the percentage written inside (0% to 100%).
 It then puts these images together in a video where each image represents a value measured by the sensor.

-# field tests
+# Field testing

 When I tested the system on a real enduro descent, I encountered the first difficulties and restrictions of the hardware I used (especially the arduino).
-In fact, if the shocks are too fast, the pulse count coming from the encoder starts to 'drift' and become increasingly negative.
+In fact, if the fork movements are too fast, the pulse count coming from the encoder starts to 'drift' and become increasingly negative.

 {{< rawhtml >}}
 <center>